isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Hari Raya Concert 2025
+          date: 21 April 2025
+          announcement: The harmonious melodies of Zapin, the magical chimes of Gamelan, the joyous drumbeats, and the uplifting voices of singers intertwined gracefully to illuminate vibrant performances in Malay dance, Pencak Silat, Wayang Kulit, and a lively pop band sing-along session...
+          link_text: Read more about it here
+          link_url: /hari-raya-concert-2025/
         - title: Let's R.O.W
           date: 14 April 2025
           announcement: On 27 March, Regent Secondary commemorated World Water Day with a